Steve Rider: BBC

-He also anchored the channel's coverage of the University Boat Race until 2005, and every Olympic Games between 1988 and 2004.
+He also anchored the channel's coverage of the University Boat Race until 2005, every Olympic Games between 1988 and 2004 and every Commonwealth Games between 1986 and 2002.
 In 1996 ITV attempted to recruit Rider, when it was announced that Formula One coverage would move from the BBC to ITV.
 However, he chose to remain with the BBC and the ITV F1 frontman role was handed to Jim Rosenthal.
+In addition to sport, Rider also presented BBC's coverage of the London International Boat Show.
 His last assignment for the corporation came at the World Rowing Championships in Japan in the autumn of 2005.
 He was succeeded by Gary Lineker and Hazel Irvine in golf, John Inverdale for the rowing and rugby union and Clare Balding for rugby league.

+In 2006 Rider said of the rumoured cancellation of Grandstand:

+Rider was also critical of the BBC's selection of Gary Lineker to present golf: